davidgiven/fluxengine/doc/problems.md

 Bits are then found by measuring the interval between pulses on the disk and comparing to this clock rate.

 However, floppy disk drives are extremely analogue devices and not necessarily calibrated very well, and the disk may be warped, or the rubber band which makes the drive work may have lost its bandiness, and so the bits are not necessarily precisely aligned.
 Because of this, FluxEngine can tolerate a certain amount of error.
-This is controlled by the `--bit-error-threshold` parameter.
+This is controlled by the `--decoder.bit_error_threshold` parameter.
 Varying this can have magical effects.
-For example, adding `--bit-error-threshold=0.4` turns the decode into this:
+For example, adding `--decoder.bit_error_threshold=0.4` turns the decode into this:

 ```
 H.SS Tracks --->